hppeng-wynn/ReSolve/README.md

 ^ ^ awesome people and awesome work

-hppeng(ingeer): implementation of a very efficient algo for skillpoints and help.
+hppeng(ineer): implementation of a very efficient algo for skillpoints and help.